How to get out of a lease early

 4. Military deployment, domestic violence, and other protections

-Federal law (the SCRA) lets active-duty military members break leases.
+Active-duty service members can usually break a lease without penalty when they deploy or receive permanent-change-of-station orders, under the federal Servicemembers Civil Relief Act (SCRA).
 Many states also have protections for domestic violence survivors and elderly tenants moving to care facilities.

 5. Negotiate with your landlord directly